 3. Preview your content: Before publishing your post always make sure to preview your work.
 This will allow you to see whether or not your text are aligned with any pictures or videos you have inserted, if heading are properly spaced out, and if your article is properly laid out, etc.

 4. Include videos & images: Break up your text with images and videos so that people don’t get information overwhelm when they first visit your blog.
 Always make it a habit of listing a few tips or provide a how to guide within a section of the blog.
+Use smart video editing tools such as InVideo to save time.
 Most people will skim through your article, so this is a great way to provide quick rich content.

 5. Ask questions: Doing this demonstrates your genuine interest in feedback.
 It also makes it an interactive opportunity that encourages participation.
 Simple questions like “do you agree?” or “how have you seen this done?” are a call to action that can start the ball rolling.